United Nations Sustainable Development Goals

 Achieve gender equality and empower all women and girls

-- We successfully received the prestigious Athena SWAN Silver Award in September 2021 from the Equality Challenge Unit, the national body that promotes equality in the higher education sector, which recognises our strong and continued commitment to gender equality.
+- We received the prestigious Athena SWAN Silver Award in September 2021 from the Equality Challenge Unit, the national body that promotes equality in the higher education sector, which recognises our strong and continued commitment to gender equality.

-- Our Edge sport and well-being complex used the ‘This Girl Can’ campaign to introduce of a variety of initiatives to motivate more women to take part in sport and physical activity.
+- Our Edge sport and wellbeing complex used the ‘This Girl Can’ campaign to introduce of a variety of initiatives to motivate more women to take part in sport and physical activity.
 This included female-only swim sessions and strength-training courses available to university staff, students and the public.

 - The gender pay gap is associated with a need to address an unequal distribution of men and women across the levels of an organisation.
 We take our responsibility to close this gap seriously, and publish an annual Gender Pay Gap report, detailing these figures and highlighting the work we are undertaking to get there.